Rambo-Yi/Rambo-Yi.github.io/_pages/about.md

 Over the past several years, my work has mainly focused on <strong>adaptation, parameter-efficient fine-tuning, and generalization for vision-language models</strong>.
 In particular, I study how foundation models can transfer to new tasks, domains, and distributions with lower cost and stronger robustness.
 In this line of work, I am especially interested in mathematically grounded approaches that combine geometry, optimization, and structured modeling for multimodal learning.

-More recently, I have also become interested in the <strong>trustworthiness and controllability of large models</strong>, including topics such as <strong>machine unlearning</strong> and <strong>watermarking</strong>.
+More recently, I have also become interested in the <strong>trustworthiness and controllability of large models</strong>, including topics such as <strong>machine unlearning</strong> and <strong>Watermarking & Fingerprinting</strong>.
 These directions aim to support safer deployment, better provenance, and more reliable use of large models in real-world applications.

 Looking ahead, I am particularly excited about <strong>egocentric vision, egocentric agents, and egocentric multimodal large models</strong>.
 My long-term vision is to build <strong>Human-AI Co-Embodied Intelligence</strong>: AI systems that can understand human behavior, intentions, and interactions with the world from a first-person perspective, and ultimately perceive, reason, and evolve together with humans in the real world.